khushi999/SolarIQ/structure.md

 │   ├── train.py             → For training logic, loss, optimizer, and validation
 │   └── train_lstm_model.py  → Main entry file to call all above modules
 ```
+---

+ML Concepts Covered So Far
+Sequence modeling using sliding window logic
+Multivariate time series: using more than 1 feature (irradiance, temp, humidity)
+Why we predict only irradiance: used for energy calculations later
+Train-validation split: to evaluate model generalization
+PyTorch Dataset/DataLoader: for efficient batching and shuffling

+---